minprog/webprogrammeren/scraping/40 oefeningen/index.md

 ## Opdrachten

-Geef complete `pup`-commando's om het antwoord te geven op de volgende vragen.
-Geef ook de uitkomst.
+Geef complete `pup`-oneliners's om het antwoord te geven op de volgende vragen.
+Start met `cat about.html`.
+Geef ook de uitkomst!

 1. What is the text of the h1 element in the #header div?
 1. What is the href of the first a element within the nav element?